 Changes in the amount of material removed per pulse clearly will affect the deposition rate of the growing thin film.
 Furthermore, changes in the energetics of the ablation plume will directly affect the crystallinity of the deposited film, the intrinsic stress, and electronic or optical properties of the deposited film.
 Thus, accurately setting the fluence and keeping the fluence constant for the entire deposition process, and from run to run, is key to consistent material properties and film growth rates.

-While the ablation plume in the PLD process is forward directed, it is an obvious fact that some of the ablated material lands on the optical port where the laser beam enters the deposition chamber.
+While the ablation plume in the PLD process is forward directed, it is unavoidable that some of the ablated material lands on the optical port where the laser beam enters the deposition chamber.
 A small fraction of the ablated material lands on this window with every laser pulse.

-Morever, this absorbed energy may be directed towards ablating material off of the window surface.
+Moreover, energy subsequently absorbed by this ablated material may in turn ablate material off the window surface.
 The removal of material from the window surface in this fashion can be even more deleterious to the deposition process as it degrades the optical quality of the window, and thus the shape of the focused spot on the target.

-Depending on the chamber design, background gas pressure, and the laser beam’s angle of incidence with respect to the ablation target, the film build-up on the window can become a significant problem.
-As material builds up on the surface of the laser optic, it starts to absorb a fraction of the incident laser beam’s energy.
-With more build-up, the amount of energy absorbed can become significant enough to reduce the On-Target Laser Fluence (OTLF).
+Depending on the chamber design, background gas pressure, and the laser beam angle of incidence with respect to the ablation target, the film build-up on the window can become a significant problem.
+As material builds up on the surface of the laser optic, it starts to absorb a fraction of the incident laser beam energy.
+With more build-up, the amount of energy absorbed can become significant enough to reduce the On-Target Laser Fluence.

 The pulsed excimer laser beam was in fact constantly removing the film that was freshly deposited by the previous laser pulse.
 However, a small fraction of the fused silica material comprising the window was also being removed by the deposited film with each laser pulse.
 This, in turn, damaged the optic significantly by degrading its surface quality.